inkdropapp/docs-old/pages/faq.md

 We know there are similar apps with lifetime pricing out there, but it doesn't work for long-running business.
 The sustainability is crucial especially for note-taking apps because you will store a lot of notes in them day by day.

+## Where are my local data and config files?

+You have a local data stored in here:

+ * on macOS: `~/Library/Application Support/inkdrop`
+ * on Windows: `%APPDATA%/inkdrop`
+ * on Linux: `~/.config/inkdrop`

+The config file is `config.cson` in that directory.

 ## `Setup.exe` gets quarantined as a virus threat by Windows Defender

 It is false positive.
 Our `Setup.exe` is generated with [Squirrel](https://github.com/Squirrel/Squirrel.Windows) and apps built with it sometimes get quarantined as a virus threat which is false positive.
 You’ll either have to add a policy exclusion for the `Setup.exe` runs from or whitelist the process itself.
 [Lean more about this issue on our forum](https://forum.inkdrop.app/t/download-failed-setup-exe-contained-a-virus-and-was-deleted/961).

+## Desktop app won't launch because it fails to load database

+If you are getting an error saying `Failed to load database`, please make sure that other Inkdrop instance is not running.
+If you still get the error, your local data might be corrupt or missing.
+Please try moving [your local data](#where-are-my-local-data-and-config-files-) to other place and launch it again.

 ## Billing